Santiago Cartagena

-Santiago Cartagena Listur (born 1 September 2002) is a Uruguayan professional footballer who plays as a midfielder for Nacional.
+Santiago Cartagena Listur (born 1 September 2002) is a Uruguayan professional footballer who plays as a midfielder for Deportivo Maldonado.

 Club career

 A youth academy graduate of Nacional, Cartagena made his professional debut on 7 September 2020 in a 5–1 league win against Cerro.
-He came on as an 80th minute substitute for Gabriel Neves and scored his team's final goal in injury time.
+He came on as an 80th-minute substitute for Gabriel Neves and scored his team's final goal in injury time.
 In April 2021, Cartagena and his Nacional teammate Axel Pérez joined Montevideo City Torque on a loan deal until 31 December 2022.

 International career

-Cartagena is a current Uruguay youth international.
-He was part of Uruguay under-17 team which participated at 2019 South American U-17 Championship.
+Cartagena is a former Uruguay youth international.
+He was part of Uruguay under-17 team which participated at the 2019 South American U-17 Championship.

+In May 2024, Cartagena was named in the first ever Uruguay A' national team squad.
+He made his Uruguay A' debut on 31 May 2024 in a goalless draw against Costa Rica.